t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 the concept of IoT has evolved.
 It now reflects a vision of connecting the physical world to the virtual world of computers using (wireless) networks over which things can send and receive information without human intervention.
 Recently, the term has become more literal by actually connecting things to the Internet and converging on Internet and Web technology.

-Things are usually embedded systems of various kinds, such as home appliances, mobile equipment, wearable devices, etc.
+A Thing is a physical item that is made available in the Internet of Things, thereby enabling digital interaction with the physical world for humans, services, and/or other Things ({{I-D.irtf-t2trg-rest-iot}}).
+In this document we will use the term "IoT device" to designate the embedded system attached to the Thing.

+Things are not necessarily constrained.
-Things are widely distributed, but typically have limited storage and processing power, which raise concerns regarding reliability, performance, energy consumption, security, and privacy {{Lin}}.
+Resource-constrained Things such as sensors, home appliances and wearable devices have limited storage and processing power, which raise concerns regarding reliability, performance, energy consumption, security, and privacy {{Lin}}.
+However, more generally Things, constrained or not, tend to generate a voluminous amount of data.
-This limited storage and processing power leads to complementing IoT with cloud computing.
+This range of factors led to complementing IoT with cloud computing, at least initially.

 ## Cloud Computing